MIPPL/nephele-org-website/public/content/developers/tutorials/reverse-engineering-a-contract/index.md

        gas 30000 wei
 ```

-This is how a contract transfers its own ETH to another address (contract or externally owned).
+This is how a contract transfers its own NEPH to another address (contract or externally owned).
 It calls it with a value that is the amount to be transferred.
-So it looks like this is an airdrop of ETH.
+So it looks like this is an airdrop of NEPH.

 ```python
   if not return_data.size: